-Kim Jong-un's sister waits in the wings
+North Korean sister with a 'tomboy streak'

+Part of the high-level delegation sent by Pyongyang, Ms Kim is the younger sister of the North Korean leader and a close adviser.

-North Korea's leader Kim Jong-un has strengthened his sister's role in the country by promoting Kim Yo-jong to the powerful politburo.
+As recently as October 2017, Ms Kim had seen her role significantly strengthened by being promoted to the powerful politburo.

-She was already influential as vice-director of the propaganda and agitation department and will be replacing her aunt as a member of the country's top decision-making body.
+She was already influential as vice-director of the propaganda and agitation department and had replaced her aunt as a member of the country's top decision-making body.

-The 28-year-old is blacklisted by the US over alleged links to human rights abuses in North Korea.
+Ms Kim has been on the US sanctions list for a year over alleged links to human rights abuses in North Korea.

+That means US citizens are prohibited from conducting any transactions with her.
+Any property and assets in the US would be frozen.

+Ms Kim has been described as having a sweet, good-natured disposition, with a bit of a tomboy streak in her, North Korea leadership expert Michael Madden told the BBC.

-Kim Yo-jong is the youngest daughter of late leader Kim Jong-il, and shares the same mother as Kim Jong-un and brother Kim Jong-chol, according to North Korea Leadership Watch, a website run by scholar Michael Madden.
+Kim Yo-jong is the youngest daughter of late leader Kim Jong-il, and shares the same mother as Kim Jong-un and brother Kim Jong-chol, according to North Korea Leadership Watch, a website run by Michael Madden.

-Born in 1987, she is said to be very close to Mr Kim, who is four years older than her.
+Born in 1987, she is said to be very close to Kim Jong-un, who is four years older than her.
 The two of them lived and studied in Berne, Switzerland at the same time.

 She is reportedly married to the son of Choe Ryong-hae, the powerful party secretary.